 Depending on the type of person you are, if someone described you as having “no particular virtues or uses” it may make you pretty determined to prove that person wrong and become unequivocally useful.

-While we cannot be sure of the background motivations of a non-sentient cress-like weed, this sequence of events aptly describes the story of Arabidopsis thaliana, an unassuming member of the brassica family, which has had an immeasurable impact on the study of genetics, and which was thus described by English botanist William Curtis in his 6 volume work Flora Londinensis (1777-87).
+While we cannot be sure of the background motivations of a non-sentient cress-like weed, this sequence of events aptly describes the story of Arabidopsis thaliana.
+Arabidopsis is an unassuming member of the brassica family, which has had an immeasurable impact on the study of genetics, and was thus described by English botanist William Curtis in his 6 volume work Flora Londinensis (1777-87).

 Part 1 – A model organism

 Throughout science, researchers use model organisms which are extensively studied to understand specific biological processes, with the expectation being these discoveries can shed light on the workings of other organisms.